AustinMusuya/personal-finance-tracker/README.md

 3. A table of filtered transactions and summary is shown.
 4. Optionally, visualize income/expenses over time using a line chart.

+### 📊 View Expense and Summary

+1. Choose option `3` in the menu.
+2. Enter the start and end dates in `dd/mm/yyyy` format.
+3. A table of filtered transactions and summary is shown.
+4. Optionally, visualize income/expenses over time using a pie chart.

 ### ❌ Exit

-- Choose option `3` to exit the program.
+- Choose option `4` to exit the program.

 ---